PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 MeasurementProcess
 ******************

-While the ``Operator`` class describes a physical system and its dynamics, the ``MeasurementProcess`` class describes how we extract information from the quantum system.
+While the :class:`~.Operator` class describes a physical system and its dynamics, the :class:`~.MeasurementProcess` class describes how we extract information from the quantum system.
-The object returned by a quantum function, such as `expval(my_observable)` creates an instance of this class.
+The object returned by a quantum function, such as :func:`~.expval` creates an instance of this class.

 The class takes a return type upon initialization, which specifies the kind of measurement performed.
 PennyLane supports the following return types: Expectation, Variance, Probability, State, Sample.